Original Paper

 for the full list).Participants rated 15 conversations: 6 were rated as helpful, 2 as neither helpful nor unhelpful, and 7 as unhelpful.
 As shown in

-, in total 100% of the conversations 1000 words were rated as helpful, and all the remaining conversations 1000 words were rated as either unhelpful or neither.At the end of the testing phase, 61 unique questions and term pairings were rated 75 times by the participants, including 40 unique questions.
+, in total 100% of the conversations in which participants typed over 1000 characters were rated as helpful, and the remaining conversations were rated as either unhelpful or neither.At the end of the testing phase, 61 unique questions and term pairings were rated 75 times by the participants, including 40 unique questions.

 provides a summary of the questions used more than once and the ratings they received during the testing phase.
 Of the 61 question and term pairings, 41 (67%) had an error term of 0 at the end of the testing phase, indicating that the pairings (and the questions and terms in the pairings) were only ever rated as helpful.
 The remaining pairings had various error terms 0, indicating that they received ratings other than helpful.
 The differences in error terms indicate that MYLO records user ratings of the questions and uses this feedback to adjust its learning system.Questions | Total, n (%)b | Helpful, n (%)c | Neither, n (%)c | Unhelpful, n (%)c |